 We need to find an appropriate $F\in\mcal{F}$ such that $F$ is a finite solution to $g$ and restrict $G$ so that $G$ extends $F$ and $G$ is a solution to $g$ (because by (\ref{fstseq12}), for such $G$, $\Phi^G(n,m;2)\uparrow$).
-By appropriate, it means, at least, $F$ is a finite solution to $f$.
-The sufficiency notion of $\mcal{F}$ should guarantee the existence of $F$.
-This gives the following sufficiency notion: for every two instances $g,h$, there is an $F\in\mcal{F}$ such that $F$ is a finite solution to both $g,h$.
+Here ``appropriate" means: at least, $F$ is a finite solution to $f$.
+The sufficiency notion for $\mcal{F}$ should guarantee the existence of $F$.
+This gives the following sufficiency notion: for every two instances $g$ and $h$, there is an $F\in\mcal{F}$ such that $F$ is a finite solution to both $g,h$.
 This is exactly the sufficiency notion we use in Lemma \ref{lem:ts14-strong-preserve-double-immunity-force-Q}.
-For more complex problems, $F$ being a finite solution to $f$ is not enough, but it has to ensure that imposing the restriction of $F$ does not cut the candidate space too much.
-This concern gives rise to more complex sufficiency notion (Definition \ref{def:tssuff}, \ref{def:fssuff} and Lemma \ref{lem:fs-with-enough-sets-free}, \ref{lem:tssuff}).
+For more complex problems, $F$ being a finite solution to $f$ is not enough, but we must ensure that imposing the restriction of $F$ does not cut the candidate space too much.
+This concern gives rise to the more complex sufficiency notion (Definition \ref{def:tssuff}, \ref{def:fssuff} and Lemma \ref{lem:fs-with-enough-sets-free}, \ref{lem:tssuff}).

 \begin{proof} Fix $c = (F_0, F_1, F_2, F_3, X)$.
-For notation convenience, we assume $X=\omega$ and $F_i = \emptyset$.
+For notational convenience, we assume $X=\omega$ and $F_i = \emptyset$.
 We define a partial computable biarray as follows.
 To obtain a desired extension of $c$, we take advantage of the failure of this biarray to meet $\Hcal$ or its non-totality.